slm-lang/slm/README.md

     - if this.items.length
       table#items
-        - for item in this.items
+        - for item of this.items
           tr
             td.name = item.name
             td.price = item.price